On Top of the World: The Southland Center

 The building under construction in these photos is unidentified, but the familiar Sheraton logo seen elsewhere with the same men is a tip-off.

 Here’s what it all looked like when it opened.
-Click to see larger images of the full-page ad and article.
+Click to see a larger image.

 Photos are by Squire Haskins, from the Squire Haskins Photography, Inc. Collection, Special Collections, University of Texas at Arlington Libraries.
 Info on the top photo can be found here.